-Another approach that takes us deeper into the theorization of the content of ideational change--this time from public administration--is provided by Bevir and Rhodes (2003), whose theory of meaning focuses on the incremental changes around a "web of beliefs" that over time constitute political traditions.
+Another approach that takes us deeper into the theorization of the content of ideational change-this time from public administration--is provided by Bevir and Rhodes (2003), whose theory of meaning focuses on the incremental changes around a "web of beliefs" that over time constitute political traditions.
 These political traditions are (re)created through individuals' narratives, arguments, and storylines about how what they are doing fits with the tradition even as they alter it.
+Bevir (2010) argues that such an 'interpretive' social science should take the place of 'modernist' social science as well as its concept of 'governance,' in order to develop 'decentered' narratives that make better sense of the meanings people give to their actions through their 'webs of belief' that develop historically as political traditions.